 What is a blood clot?

-A blood clot can form when the flow of blood in blood vessels changes or the clotting system of the blood vessels is abnormal.
+Deep Venous Thrombosis is a blood clot that can form when the flow of blood in blood vessels changes or the clotting system of the blood vessels is abnormal.
 Blood clots in the veins are known as deep vein thrombosis (DVT).
 Pulmonary embolism (PE) is caused by the detachment (embolization) of a clot that travels to the lungs.

 - Pulmonary embolism: When pulmonary embolism occurs, it is usually small enough so that blood can flow around the clot and into the lungs.
 However, in some cases, the clot can be large enough to block much of the blood flow to the lungs.
 In severe cases, this can lead to heart failure and/or death.

 Collectively, DVT and PE are known as venous thromboembolism (VTE)

 - Current or previous cancer

 - Certain medications including oral contraceptives or other hormone treatments

 - Injury or trauma